-We are committed to providing all islanders with the opportunity to access learning opportunities throughout their lives as we are convinced that Lifelong Learning is the key to maintaining the prosperity and well-being of the island.
+Through The Guernsey Institute, which is the integration of three existing organisations; Guernsey College of Further Education, the GTA University Centre and the Institute of Health & Social Care Studies, we are committed to providing all islanders with learning opportunities throughout their lives as we believe that lifelong learning is the key to maintaining the prosperity and well-being of our community.

 The Guernsey College of Further Education

 - The College of Further Education provides courses that are attended by 7000+ islanders every year.
 These include: